Lebanese central bank chief wants judge removed from probe | Law-Order

 In a statement, Salameh said he had showed respect for the judiciary by previously appearing before judges and said the aim of the lawsuits against him was to "distort my image before public opinion in Lebanon and abroad."
 Salameh, who has support from several top politicians, said Aoun had used her personal Twitter account in a "hostile way" against him.
 He also criticised other aspects of her handling of the case.

 "According to the simplest legal rules, it is not possible for a judge to be adversary and arbiter at the same time," he said in the statement in which he said he had submitted a request to have Aoun removed from the case.
-Aoun did not immediately respond to a request for comment.
+In comments carried by Lebanon's national news agency, Aoun dismissed Salameh's criticisms, including saying she had only used Twitter to list cases against the governor.
+She said it was the public's right to know about important ongoing cases.

 The governor has stayed in his post even as the economy has been crushed by huge debts, the currency has collapsed and many Lebanese have been driven into poverty.